Lavender - Kuura Essentials Herbs

 Lavender has a well-established tradition as a folk remedy and its scent is still familiar to almost everyone.
 It was used to “comfort the stomach” but above all as a cosmetic water, an insect repellent, to scent linen, and as a reviving yet soothing oil.

-Lavender is a colorless to pale yellow liquid.
 It blends well with most oils, especially citrus and florals.
 Also, Cedarwood, Clove, Clary Sage, Pine, Geranium, Oakmoss, Vetiver and Patchouli.